n4sser77/my-auth-lib2.0/README.md

 # Auth Library

 This library provides basic authentication functionality including user registration, login, and token-based authentication.
 User data is stored in a local JSON file.
-A very basic but easier to implent then the earlier auth library.
+A very basic but easier to implement then the earlier auth library.

 You can adjust it to store user data in database instead.